pixaily/account-dashboard-vue/README.md

 The input will search through a list of football teams.
 Each team object contains the following fields:

-- retrieve а list of teams
+- Retrieve а list of teams
 - Implement a search functionality with the requirements below
-- Requirements
   - The input will search through a list of football teams.
-Each team object contains the following fields:
+  - Each team object contains the following fields:
     * *id* - a unique ID
     * *name* - the team’s name
     * *stadium* - the team’s stadium
     * *leagues* - a list of leagues in which the team participates
     * *is_following* - a flag indicating whether the team is being followed

 The user should be able to search by name, stadium, and leagues.